Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization

 \section{Introduction}

-The recent rise in data-intensive machine-learning (ML) models in materials research have put a spotlight on automated high-throughput laboratories, which improve efficiency and lower cost for generation of large data sets.\cite{adapa_rapid_2025, talley_research_2021, burger_mobile_2020} Of particular importance are combinatorial high-throughput (CHT) techniques in which there is a gradient in chemistry, microstructure, or both across a single specimen, with spatially-resolved measurements used to obtain data as a function of position.\cite{gregoire_high-throughput_2014, maruyama_high-throughput_2020, zhao_combinatorial_2006, maier_combinatorial_2007,potyrailo_combinatorial_2011, ludwig_discovery_2019}.

-To date, the majority of CHT studies have focused on thin-film combinatorial libraries, largely because it is convenient to produce appropriate specimens by vapor deposition of thin films on substrates~\cite{ludwig_discovery_2019}.
-This form factor is well suited for studies of functional properties, but is not ideal for studies of mechanical properties of bulk materials for two reasons.
-First, vapor-deposited thin films tend to have strong crystallographic texture that is neither representative of bulk materials nor easily varied by thermomechanical processing.
+The recent rise in data-intensive machine-learning (ML) models in materials research has put a spotlight on automated high-throughput laboratories, which improve the efficiency and reduce the cost of generating large data sets~\cite{adapa_rapid_2025, talley_research_2021, burger_mobile_2020}.
+Of particular importance are combinatorial high-throughput (CHT) techniques in which there is a gradient in chemistry, microstructure, or both across a single specimen, with spatially-resolved measurements used to obtain data as a function of position~\cite{gregoire_high-throughput_2014, maruyama_high-throughput_2020, zhao_combinatorial_2006, maier_combinatorial_2007,potyrailo_combinatorial_2011, ludwig_discovery_2019}.
+Most CHT studies to date have focused on thin-film combinatorial libraries, largely because it is convenient to produce appropriate specimens by vapor deposition of thin films on substrates.
+Such samples may be well-suited for studies of functional properties, but are not ideal for studies of mechanical properties of bulk materials for two reasons.
+First, vapor-deposited thin films tend to have strong crystallographic texture and fine grain sizes that are not representative of bulk materials and are not easily varied by thermomechanical processing.
 Second, some mechanical properties and behaviors of interest (including yield strength and ductility) are strongly influenced by the size of the specimen itself, and studies conducted on thin films often do not carry over to bulk materials.